Mounish-Kumar/ReactBaseProject/README.md

 ## How to setup the project?

-* Download and nstall NodeJS in your machine, if not available already
+* Download and install NodeJS in your machine, if not available already

 * Clone the project from [https://github.com/Mounish-Kumar/ReactBaseProject](https://github.com/Mounish-Kumar/ReactBaseProject)